The timing of the qualifying races for the 2016 Rio Olympics

 idiot.
 (Wanker is the English equivalent.)

 Keep your friends close but your enemies closer is

-often attributed to various historical sources.
-It’s a quote from The
+misattributed to various historical sources.
+It is from The Godfather movies.

 Occam’s Razor – the principle that the more assumptions a